Student support over the summer

 Halls of residence

-We have limited accommodation for current residents to remain in halls – this requires pre-booking and payment.
+We have limited , which requires pre-booking and payment.

-Your is available to help you 24/7 during the summer.
-You can reach the team by for emergency assistance between 6pm and 8am Monday to Friday, and at all times during the weekend.
+Your will still be available over the summer.
+You can reach the team by for emergency assistance between 6pm and 8am Monday to Friday, and at all times during weekends and bank holidays.

-In case of an emergency, such as an electricity outage, burst water pipe, a break-in or if you are locked out, a callout system is in operation.
+In the event of an emergency, such as an electricity outage, burst water pipe, break-in, or if you are locked out, a callout system is in operation.
 This can be accessed by contacting your Duty ResLife Advisor or Campus Support and Security, who will assess the situation.

-For leased halls (Denmark Road, IQ Salford Student Quarter, Park View, Rusholme Place, Weston Hall, 51福利社 Gardens and Wilmslow Park), please contact the reception of your hall directly for further information if required.
+For leased halls (Denmark Road, Kincardine Court, Park View, Piccadilly Point, Square Gardens, Weston, Daisy Bank Hall, 51福利社 Gardens, Rusholme Place, or Victoria Point), please contact the reception of your hall directly for further information if required.

 Students on placements and international programmes overseas